-Param Desagani, a Senior attending Sage Hill School, decided to create this website after learning about the self-injurious behavior of teenagers he has known.
+Param Desagani, a freshman student at Pitzer College, decided to create this website after learning about the self-injurious behavior of teenagers he has known.
 Param started to research the topic of depression and suicide, which has become a major public health concern: as it’s the third leading cause of death, resulting in 67,000 death rates per year (according to WHO) and with this in mind, he decided to become involved by creating this site to increase the awareness for children and adolescents regarding this far-reaching issue.
 Param is passionate about psychology, public health, mental health, and helping individuals with emotional and physical disabilities.
 Param is also the Founder and President of the Sage Hill Outreach Club.
 He has also partnered with Special Olympics branch of Southern California.

 Interview with Dr. Gayani DeSilva

 1- The role of social media and depression

 2- The effect of hopelessness and helplessness on depression

 Dr. Gayani DeSilva is a well-known Child and Adolescent psychiatrist with many years of practice in Orange County, California, and the author of “A Psychiatrists Guide: Helping Parents Reach Their Depressed Tween”